 - NameCheap – A great place to buy your domain names.
-I’ve been lucky and I’ve only had three web hosts since I started online in 2008.
+I’ve had four web hosts since I started online in 2008.
 One good thing about having all your domain names together outside of your web host is that you won’t need to do much if you ever switch hosts.
 Instead of transferring every domain to the new host, you’ll just have a few nameserver records to update.

 - WordPress – I love WordPress!
 It’s a content management system that allows you to create and customize websites to your heart’s content.

 - Genesis Framework – Get your site up and running fast with high-quality themes.
 I have the Pro Plus Membership, which includes every theme StudioPress makes.

 - Grammarly – A Google Chrome extension that automatically checks your spelling and grammar as you type.